Meeting Minutes

 View the full presentation here.

-MIM Committee Report:
+MIM Committee Report

-Closing Comments:
+Closing Comments

-Next Merchant Meeting – November 19, 2025 – The Ware Center
+Next Merchant Meeting – March 18, 2026 – The Ware Center for the Arts│Binns Room

 Please let us know the Anniversary of your business by completing